Kellswork/agirlcodes.dev/posts/golang-setup-html-templates-and-static-assets.md

 </head>
 ```

-**Note:** Do not copy the JS file.
-We will build the Frontend app in another article. ( could remove in the future)

-this is a basic styling i crated for the Todo app frontend layout. feel free to use this or the stylesd of your choice.
+This is a basic styling I created for the Todo app frontend layout.
+Feel free to use this or the styles of your choice.

 `static/style.css`